ruralinnovation/multi-svc-cartodb/README.md

     echo "127.0.0.1   cori.localhost" | sudo tee -a /etc/hosts
     ```

+1. And in order to make your local browser consider the `router` container's signed certificate legitimate, you'll need to add the root certificate of the signing CA you created to your local development machine's trusted cert store.
+On a Linux host that probably means adding it to `/usr/local/share/ca-certificates/`, on a Mac it will mean adding it to your Keychain (for instructions see the Installing Your Root Certificate section [of this article about local HTTPS](https://deliciousbrains.com/ssl-certificate-authority-for-local-https-development/)).
+(TODO: Add Windows instructions.)
 1. Now that you have a `.env` file and SSL certificate files, you can build the container images for `postgis`, `redis`, `sqlapi`, `windshaft`, `varnish`, `cartodb`, and `router`.
 This may take some time.

     ```bash